What do I need to open an account at Tri City National Bank?

 In some cases, we will not make all of the funds that you deposit by check available to you on the first business day after the day of your deposit.
 If we are not going to make all of the funds from your deposit available on the first business day, we will notify you at the time you make your deposit.
 We will also tell you when the funds will be available.
 If your deposit is not made directly to one or our employees, or if we decide to take this action after you have left the premises, we will mail you the notice by the day after we receive your deposit.

-Please remember that even after we have made funds available to you, and you have withdrawn the funds, you are still responsible for checks you deposit that are returned to us unpaid and for any other problems involving your deposit.
+Please remember that even after we have made funds available to you, and you have withdrawn the funds, you are still responsible for checks you deposit that are returned to us unpaid.

 Why should I use direct deposit?

 Electronically depositing your check into your Tri City account is a faster and more secure method of receiving funds.
 No more worrying about having your check delayed or lost/stolen in the mail.
-The money is posted to your account the day it is issued.
+The money is posted to your account the day we receive your deposit.